aaronengland/basketball_card_pricing_model/README.md

 ### Data quality issues

 - **~45% of the `variety` field is null** — these are base cards with no special variant.
-We fill these with "base" during preprocessing.
+I fill these with "base" during preprocessing.
 - **Case inconsistencies**: The `subject` and `brand` fields have duplicates caused by inconsistent capitalization (e.g., "LeBron James" vs "LEBRON JAMES") — 231 duplicate subjects and 139 duplicate brands.
-We normalize these during preprocessing.
+I normalize these during preprocessing.

 <p align="center">
   <img src="01_eda/output/propna.png" alt="Missing value proportions" width="700"/>